 Role in Cell Division

-One of the most critical functions of centrosomes is their role in cell division.
-During mitosis, the centrosome duplicates to form two poles, which migrate to opposite sides of the cell.
-Microtubules extending from these poles form the mitotic spindle, a structure that segregates chromosomes into two daughter cells.
+Among all the functions of centrosomes options, their role in cell division holds the most weight.
+And during mitosis, the centrosome duplicates to form two poles, which migrate to opposite sides of the cell.
+Microtubules extending from these poles form the mitotic spindle, a structure that segregates chromosomes into two daughter cells Less friction, more output..

-The centrosomes ensure that each daughter cell receives an equal and complete set of chromosomes.
+The centrosomes make sure each daughter cell receives an equal and complete set of chromosomes.
 Errors in centrosome function can lead to chromosome missegregation, resulting in aneuploidy (an abnormal number of chromosomes), which is a hallmark of cancer cells.
 The centrosome’s role in maintaining genomic stability underscores its importance in preventing uncontrolled cell proliferation.

 Trends and Latest Developments